Decidable (Ac)counting with Parikh and Muller: Adding Presburger Arithmetic to Monadic Second-Order Logic over Tree-Interpretable Structures

 [1]{\emph{#1}}

-\highlight{Monadic second-order logic} (MSO) is a popular, expressive, yet computationally reasonably well-behaved logical formalism to deal with diverse classes of finite or countable structures.
-Going beyond first-order logic, its mild recursion allows for expressing relevant structural properties like connectedness or reachability, meeting crucial modeling demands in verification, database theory, knowledge representation, and other fields of computational logic.
-The well-understood link between MSO and automata theory has been fertile in theory and practice.
+\highlight{Monadic second-order logic} (MSO) is a popular, expressive, yet computationally reasonably well-behaved logical formalism to deal with various classes of finite or countable structures.
+It allows for expressing ``mildly recursive'' structural properties like connectedness or reachability, which go beyond first-order logic yet meet crucial modeling demands in verification, database theory, knowledge representation, and other fields of computational logic.
+The well-understood link between MSO and automata theory has been very fertile in theory and practice.

-Unfortunately, MSO's native capabilities to express cardinality relationships are very limited, and essentially restricted to fixed thresholds (e.g. ``there are at least 10 leaves''). \highlight{Counting MSO} \cite{Cou90,Cou88}, denoted CMSO, extends MSO by modulo counting and a finiteness test over sets (e.g. ``there is an even number of nodes'').
-CMSO is strictly more powerful in general, but can be simulated in plain MSO over finite and infinite words or trees.
-In contrast, enriching MSO with \highlight{cardinality constraints} \cite{KlaRue02,KlaRue03} (as in ``all nodes have as many incoming as outgoing edges'') increases the expressivity drastically, but causes satisfiability to become undecidable even for the case of finite words.
-Decidability (over finite words, trees, or graphs of bounded treewidth \cite{KotVeiZul16}) can be recovered when confining set variables occurring in cardinality constraints to the ones existentially quantified in front (MSO$^{\exists\text{Card}}$).
+Unfortunately, MSO's native capabilities to express cardinality relationships are very limited; they are essentially restricted to fixed thresholds (e.g. ``there are at least 10 leaves''). \highlight{Counting MSO} \cite{Cou90,Cou88}, denoted CMSO, extends MSO by modulo counting and a finiteness test over sets (e.g. ``there is an even number of nodes''), which increases expressiveness in general, while over finite and infinite words or trees, CMSO can be simulated in plain MSO.
+In contrast, enriching MSO with \highlight{cardinality constraints} \cite{KlaRue02,KlaRue03} (as in ``all nodes have as many incoming as outgoing edges'') increases the expressivity drastically, but causes satisfiability to become undecidable even over finite words.
+Decidability (over finite words, trees, or graphs of bounded treewidth \cite{KotVeiZul16}) can be recovered when confining set variables occurring in cardinality constraints to those existentially quantified in front (MSO$^{\exists\text{Card}}$).
 One way to show this is through \highlight{Parikh automata} extending finite automata by adding finitely many counters and exploiting the relationship of Presburger arithmetic and semilinear sets \cite{GinSpa66}.

-Very recently, Parikh word automata were extended to infinite words \cite{GuhJecLeh22,GroSabSie23,GroSie23}, and the impact of various acceptance conditions investigated, but without a logical characterization.
+Very recent work \cite{GuhJecLeh22,GroSabSie23,GroSie23} extended Parikh word automata to infinite words and inves-\\ tigated the impact of various acceptance conditions, but left a logical characterization as open question.
+As with the original Parikh automata, one central motivation behind these works is to provide automata-based approaches for specifying and verifying systems beyond regular languages.
+The study of $\omega$-Parikh automata is motivated by reactive systems, whose behaviors are typically represented by infinite words.
+Then, the plethora of branching-time approaches in verification should call for a further generalization to $\omega$-tree-automata.
+Yet, to our knowledge, Parikh automata have not been studied in the context of infinite trees so far.